 - Water – if it was water that brought about the chocolate seize, simply add more water (or any other liquid) to allow the molten chocolate to flow again.
 You won’t be able to use the recovered chocolate for dipping anymore, but you’ll be able to use it as a chocolate sauce or ganache.

 - Heat – If the chocolate seizes passed its recoverable state, you can still use it for cooking or as a candy filling.

 Knowing how to properly temper chocolate is so rewarding.
 It’s a skill that’s invaluable if you want to do any sort of candy making.
-Even the simplest chocolate recipes, like Chocolate Brownies, can be improved by using tempered chocolate.
+Even the simplest chocolate recipes, like Raw Truffles or Raw Brownies with Chocolate, can be improved by using tempered chocolate.
 Just think of all the opportunities that suddenly open up when you make your own raw chocolate.

 I hope this blog post demystified chocolate tempering and you’ll give it a shot.

 1. Blender (Vitamix Pro 750) | 2.
 Cookware Set (Calphalon, Stainless Steel) | 3.
 Scale (Elekcity, Stainless Steel) | 4.
 Cutting Board (12″x 9″, Midori Way, Bamboo) | 5.
 Knife Set (6 Pieces, Utopia, Stainless Steel) | 6.
 Mixing Bowls (Set of 3, Pyrex, Glass | 7.
 Ramekins (Set of 6, Bellemain, Porcelain) | 8.
 Measuring Cups (Set of 6, Bellemain, Stainless Steel) | 9.
 Thermometer (Elekcity, Laser Infrared)